 • Add in the maple flavored extract and switch the mixer speed to high to beat into a whipped frosting for 3-4 minutes.

-2 teaspoon Maple Flavored Extract
+2 tsp Maple Flavored Extract

 cranberry compote